boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/gravity-forms.md

 ### Setting up the URL

-1. For instance, to get the specific form details, query the **Show Form** endpoint.
+1. For example, to retrieve specific form details, you can query the **Show Form** endpoint.
-2. From the listed information, get the id of the specific form.
+2. From the information provided, obtain the ID of the specific form.

 Replace it in the URL to query particular form: